Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 <ul>
 <li><b>Visionary Innovator</b>: When you think of Elon Musk, you likely envision a trailblazing entrepreneur.
 This aligns perfectly with his Enneagram Type 5 traits, which include an insatiable thirst for knowledge and a focus on future possibilities.
 Whether it's PayPal, Tesla, or SpaceX, Elon's ventures are a testament to his Type 5's quest to understand the world and reshape it.
 </li>
-<li><b>The Inner World of a Type 5</b>: Behind the public persona, Elon's daily life is a constant pursuit of knowledge and problem-solving.
+<li><b>The Inner World of Type 5</b>: Behind the public persona, Elon's daily life is a constant pursuit of knowledge and problem-solving.
 He dives deep into the intricacies of rocket science, AI, and more, often isolating himself to concentrate.
 This intense focus and sometimes reclusive behavior are classic Type 5 traits, aimed at gaining enough knowledge to feel competent and secure.
 </li>
 <li><b>Controversial Yet Human</b>: Elon has had his share of controversies, from Twitter spats to management styles that some find abrasive.
 These can be traced back to a Type 5's core fear of being useless or incompetent.
 When threatened, a Type 5 may become detached or confrontational, behaviors that have sometimes landed Elon in hot water.
 Yet, understanding this helps us empathize with the man behind the headlines.
 </li>